Staying Motivated

 Intrinsic Motivation:

-Deci and Flaste suggest that intrinsic motivation is at the heart of “healthy behavior and lasting change” (1996, page 9).
+Edward Deci and Richard Flaste suggest that intrinsic motivation is at the heart of “healthy behavior and lasting change” (Deci & Flaste.
+1996, p.
+9).
 Intrinsic motivation is pursuing first-order values.
 We love for the sake of loving.
 Intrinsic values our key to staying motivated.

 Complexity of Rewards